KseniaMIPT/tcrgrapher/README.md

 * Read.count - Number of unique reads per CDR3 sequence
 * freq - Clonotype frequency in the clonoset
 * cdr3nt - CDR3 nucleotide sequence
+* cdr3aa - CDR3 aminoacid sequence
 * bestVGene - TRBV segment
-* bestVGene - TRBD segment
+* bestDGene - TRBD segment
 * bestJGene - TRBJ segment
 * VEnd - Position of the end of V segment in CDR3 sequence
 * DStart - Position of the start of D segment in CDR3 sequence
-* DEnd - Position of the end of D segment in CDR3 sequence *JStart - Position of the start of J segment in CDR3 sequence
+* DEnd - Position of the end of D segment in CDR3 sequence
+* JStart - Position of the start of J segment in CDR3 sequence

 Also, the table can contain additional columns that will be kept in the output table.